ezbuy/wrapper/README.md

 ## Database tracer

 Now database tracer provides a [jaeger](https://github.com/uber/jaeger-client-go) tracer client to trace SQL query context .
-Here is some sample usages for different go database package user.
+Here are some sample usages for different go database package users.

 > You can find the full sample usage in test file as well.